Codecademy/docs/content/html/concepts/attributes/attributes.md

 ---
-Title: 'Attributes'
+Title: "Attributes"
-Description: 'Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it.'
+Description: "Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Attributes'
+  - "Attributes"
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it.